One of the most important things to understand about marketing is that not all video is created equally.

 All of this is important because 73% of the people who watch these types of demonstration videos are likely to make a purchase soon after.Likewise, 58% of people think that companies who produce this type of video content can be trusted more than those who don’t watch —which can be an important factor that can help get someone off the fence and closer to making a purchase.
 Click To Tweet

-Webinars aren’t just an effective way to boost your conversion rates — they’re one of the most effective types of OTT content that exists.
+Webinars aren’t just an effective way to boost your video conversion rates — they’re one of the most effective types of OTT content that exists.
 You can record a webinar on virtually any subject, from educating your audience about the history of your business to breaking down how to get the most out of your products or services.

 Research has indicated that 73% of B2B marketers and sales leaders say that webinars are the best method for generating high-quality leads.